quentinhardy/TPX-Brute/README.md

 TPX Brute - The z/OS TPX logon panel brute forcer
 -----------------------------------------------------
-* By: Quentin HARDY
+* By: Quentin HARDY (quentin.hardy@bt.com or quentin.hardy@protonmail.com)
 * Based on: https://github.com/mainframed/TSO-Brute
 * Thanks to "Soldier of FORTRAN".

+TPX (Terminal Productivity Executive) is a multiple session manager for IBM mainframes.
 The TPX logon panel tells you if you have a valid user account.
 Consequently, you can enumerate users allowed to authenticate on the z/OS system.
 With valid users, you can do a dictionnary attack on passwords.

 Features
 ---------